 On the first level of defense, interruption of the Eimeria reproduction cycle can lead to markedly reduced excretion of Eimeria oocysts, hence reducing the build-up of Eimeria in the litter.

-Moreover, quorum sensing inhibition (the disruption of bacterial communication pathways) on a second level leads to lower bacterial virulence (e.g. by suppression of alpha toxin production by C. perfringens) directly preventing the pathogens from colonizing and damaging the intestinal wall, hence stabilizing the gut microbiota.
+Moreover, quorum sensing inhibition (the disruption of bacterial communication pathways) on a second level can lead to lower bacterial virulence (e.g. by suppression of alpha toxin production by C. perfringens), hence stabilizing the gut microbiota.

-Do you want to know more about phytogenic solutions to prevent intestinal challenges in poultry?
+Do you want to know more about phytogenic support under challenge conditions?